 Upon completion of the HKUST Summer Institute program, every participant will receive one free copy of the official transcript.
 The transcript will contain the student’s letter grades obtained for the courses taken and the credits earned.

 You can apply for additional copies of the official transcript online (click here).
 Please note that a fee of HK$50 is charged for each copy of the official transcript plus HK$15.5 for each registered mail (the fees are subject to change without prior notice).
 The online application system accepts payment by HKUST Card e-Purse or Visa/MasterCard only.

 An attendance certificate will be awarded to students who satisfy the minimum attendance requirement.

 We generally will not re-issue free copies of the official transcript or any program certificates unless under the following circumstances:

-1. the information on the documents are incorrect, for which HKUST will re-issue a copy with the correct information free of charge;
+1. the information on the documents is made incorrect on HKUST’s part, for which HKUST will re-issue a copy with the correct information free of charge;

 2. the documents are lost or damaged due to delivery problems caused by the post office, for which a bounce-back mail of the documents must be received by HKUST in order for HKUST to re-issue a free copy.